Socialist States and the Environment

-Salvatore Engel-Di Mauro is Associate Professor at the Geography Department of SUNY New Paltz.
-His recent teaching subjects include physical geography, gender and environment, people-environment relations, and soils.
-He is chief editor for the journal Capitalism Nature Socialism and co-founder, with Joel Kovel, of Ecosocialist Horizons, as well as the First Ecosocialist International in Veroes, Venezuela.
+Salvatore Engel-Di Mauro is Professor at the Geography Department of SUNY New Paltz.
+His research includes critical physical geography, dialectical and historical materialism, gender-environment processes, socialism and environment, socialist histories, and soil acidification and contamination.
+He is chief editor for the journal Capitalism Nature Socialism.

 Hardcover ISBN: 9780745340401

 135mm x 215mm